 The process of numerical weather prediction developed by Bjerknes and Richardson laid the foundation not only for modern meteorology, but for computer-based mathematical modeling as we know it today.
 In fact, after Bjerknes died in 1951, the Norwegian government recognized the importance of his contributions to the science of meteorology by issuing a stamp bearing his portrait in 1962 (Figure 5).

 Modeling in practice: The development of global climate models

 As a result, global atmospheric models began to feel more within reach.
 In the early 1950s, Norman Phillips, a meteorologist at Princeton University, built a mathematical model of the atmosphere based on fundamental thermodynamic equations (Phillips, 1956).
-He defined 26 variables related through 47 equations, which described things like evaporation from the earths surface, the rotation of the earth, and the change in air pressure with temperature.
+He defined 26 variables related through 47 equations, which described things like evaporation from Earth's surface, the rotation of the Earth, and the change in air pressure with temperature.
 In the model, each of the 26 variables was calculated in each square of a 16 x 17 grid that represented a piece of the northern hemisphere.
-The grid represented an extremely simple landscape it had no continents or oceans, no mountain ranges or topography at all.
+The grid represented an extremely simple landscape – it had no continents or oceans, no mountain ranges or topography at all.
 This was not because Phillips thought it was an accurate representation of reality, but because it simplified the calculations.
-He started his model with the atmosphere at rest, with no predetermined air movement, and with yearly averages of input parameters, like air temperature.
+He started his model with the atmosphere "at rest," with no predetermined air movement, and with yearly averages of input parameters like air temperature.

 Limitations and misconceptions of models